-Man who tore down and burned LGBTQ flag is imprisoned
+Iowa man who tore down, burned LGBTQ flag is imprisoned

-NEVADA, Iowa (AP) - An Ames man has been imprisoned for burning at LGBTQ flag flying at a church in the central Iowa city.
+NEVADA, Iowa (AP) - A man has been imprisoned for burning an LGBTQ flag that was flying at a church in central Iowa.

-Adolfo Martinez, 30, was sentenced Wednesday to 15 years for the hate crime of arson and given a year for reckless use of explosives or fire and 30 days for harassment.
-The sentences are to be served consecutively, Story County court records say.
+Adolfo Martinez, 30, of Ames, was sentenced Wednesday to 15 years for the hate crime of arson and given a year for reckless use of explosives or fire and 30 days for harassment.
+The sentences are to be served consecutively, Story County court records said.

-A jury convicted Martinez on Nov.
-6. He’d been arrested in June.
+A jury convicted Martinez in November.
+He’d been arrested in June.

-He’s said he tore down the flag that had been hanging from the United Church of Christ and burned it because he opposes homosexuality.
+He’s said he tore down the flag that had been hanging from the United Church of Christ in Ames and burned it because he opposes homosexuality.

 Sign up for Daily Newsletters